 It remains to be seen if other tau tracers might outperform flortaucipir in identifying PART.
 Josephs thinks none of the current crop are up to the task.
 “I am not aware of any other β-amyloid or tau tracers that have been shown to be more sensitive to lower levels of AD pathology using autopsy-confirmed data.
 More sensitive PET tracers are clearly needed,” he told Alzforum.

-Meanwhile, Peter Nelson at the University of Kentucky, Lexington, questioned whether PET scans will play a role in clinical diagnosis, given their expense.
-“Biomarker technologies are moving toward the analysis of blood, which should greatly ‘democratize’ the assessment of AD pathology and beyond,” Nelson wrote to Alzforum.—Madolyn Bowman Rogers
+Meanwhile, Peter Nelson at the University of Kentucky, Lexington, questioned what role PET scans will play in routine dementia diagnostics.
+“Will all patients undergo multiple batches of expensive radioactive PET scans?
+It seems that, instead, biomarker technologies are moving toward the analyses of blood, which may greatly 'democratize' the assessment of A/T/N biomarkers and beyond,” Nelson wrote to Alzforum.—Madolyn Bowman Rogers

 Comments